dibartneck/air_quality_monitor/README.md

 ### 2. Software and Installation

 The best way to install the necessary software on Raspberry is to prepare the SD card on a PC or Mac.
-Use [Raspberry Pi Imager] (https://www.raspberrypi.org/software/)
+Use [Raspberry Pi Imager](https://www.raspberrypi.org/software/).
+Then prepare the image for headless operation of the raspberry (ssh and vnc).
+It is recomanded to set up also your Wifi preferences.

+When you have remote access to your raspberry, install the Python IDLE next.
+You further have to install the tinkerforge Brick Deamon and Brick Viewer.
+You can now test the HAT connection and the Bricklet functionallity.
+Write down the UID's of the HAT Brick and all Bricklets.
+You have to enter hte UID's in he Python Code before running the programm.

+Befire you can run the application you have copied from this site please install the API for Python from the tinkerforge website.

+To autostart the python program after rebooting you can add a line in crontab.
+So you dan't have to start the Python code remotely over VNC.

 ## Where users can get help with your project

+I'm happy to help if there are any questions.

 ## Who maintains and contributes to the project

+It would be great to see how others use the project.
+So please contirbute!